angrykoala/wendigo/README.md

 await browser.type("input.my-input", "My Input");
 ```

+> Only CSS Selector And DOM Element Supported

 **keyPress(key, count?)**
 Press a keyboard key, the key can be the name of any key supporter by [Puppeteer](https://github.com/GoogleChrome/puppeteer/blob/master/lib/USKeyboardLayout.js)